 Since we visited towards the end of their summer season (mid-April), finding a hotel was very simple.
 We stayed at Golden Beach Resort & Spa, which is considered a "splurge" at $120.00 USD a night.
 Nice hotel, directly across from the beach on the costa brava side of the peninsula.

 It is good to know that Punta del Este is a very small town that sits on the very tip of the most eastern point of Uruguay on a peninsula.
 It is easy to get around by foot, so no cars are really necessary.
 You may opt for a bicycle, but everything is walkable.
 Being a peninsula you have two coastlines, one of them is pretty quiet and calm (called "mansa"), and the other one is windy, with some surf spots (called "brava").

-Famous beaches includes: "La playa de los Dedos" (The finger beach), which is near the main street in Punta del Este, close to a surf spot, and it has a giant hand emerging from the sand.
+Famous beaches include: "La playa de los Dedos" (The finger beach), which is near the main street in Punta del Este, close to a surf spot, and it has a giant hand emerging from the sand.
 In La Barra the Bikini Beach is famous because of the models and famous people that go there.
 The endless beaches, beautiful seaside mansions, tree-lined streets, chic boutiques, stylish people.